ray-project/ray/doc/source/installation.rst

 Install Ray With Maven
 ----------------------

-The latest Ray java release can be found in `ray-api <https://mvnrepository.com/artifact/io.ray>`__.
+The latest Ray java release can be found in `central repository <https://mvnrepository.com/artifact/io.ray>`__.
 To use the latest Ray java release in your application, add the following entries in your ``pom.xml``:

 .. code-block:: xml